adgx/lcn-pose/README.md

 ## Known bugs

 - A known issue prevents the model from being trained and inferred on different machines when using mismatched TensorFlow versions.
-- Running all the inference part after the training will delete tensorboard from the current test analyzed
+- Running the inference part after the training will delete time series and other informations from the tensorboard of the current test